 The Delaware males can weigh up to 8.5 pounds and the females will be about 6.5 pounds.
 They are hardy in heat and cold temperatures and mature rather quickly.
-They have friendly and calm dispositions and can be a dual purpose bird, also laying jumbo eggs.
+They have friendly and calm dispositions and can be dual-purpose birds, also laying jumbo eggs.

-- Brooders and heaters until the chicks are feathered an no longer need heat, which is usually somewhere between 8 and 14 days, depending on the low night temperatures.
+- Brooders and heaters until the chicks are feathered and no longer need heat, which is usually somewhere between 8 and 14 days, depending on the low night temperatures.

 - Adequate housing for growing birds with roosts